munificent/ui-as-code/in-progress/parameter-freedom.md

     true if there are enough arguments left over for the rest parameter.

-2. If `arity < required`, there are not enough arguments for this to be a valid call. `T` has no parameter list at this arity.
+2. If `arity < required`, there are not enough arguments for this to be a valid call. `Type` has no parameter list at this arity.
 Abort.

-3. If `optionalArgs > optional` and `hasRest` is false then there are too many arguments for this to be a valid call. `T` has no parameter list at this arity.
+3. If `optionalArgs > optional` and `hasRest` is false then there are too many arguments for this to be a valid call. `Type` has no parameter list at this arity.
 Abort.

 4. At this point, we know the arity is valid.
 Now we can figure out which